nplan-io/ml_paper_club/README.md

 # Machine Learning Paper Club
-A repository of papers that have been presented at nPlan's machine learning paper club
+A repository of papers accompanying nPlan's machine learning paper club

+Next week's paper:

+Bendale, A., & Boult, T. E. (2016).
+[Towards open set deep networks.](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Bendale_Towards_Open_Set_CVPR_2016_paper.pdf) In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 1563-1572).

 For those new to machine learning, these are some recommended reading material: